aleph-fbk/aleph-fbk.github.io/_collaborations/ST.md

 #       source:                   # Path to the image
 ---

-[Security & Trust](https://st.fbk.eu/) is a research unit in the Center for Cybersecurity in FBK.
+[Security & Trust](https://st.fbk.eu/) is a research unit in the Center for Cybersecurity in FBK, specializing in Digital Identity and application-level security and risk assessment, with expertise on major standards and protocols such as OAuth, OpenID Connect, TLS.

+Our collaborations include providing expertise, comparative evaluation, and proof-of-concept implementations on best practice and novel cryptographic mechanisms for specific use case requirements.